-Repeal the Federal Excise Tax (FET) on New Heavy-Duty Trucks – S. 2435/H.R.
-8116
+Repeal the Federal Excise Tax on New Heavy-Duty Trucks – Cosponsor H.R.
+8116/S. 2435

-The FET on heavy-duty trucks was first imposed in 1917 to help pay for World War I. The FET is the highest excise tax on a percentage basis that Congress levies on a product, often adding as much as $22,000 to the price of a new heavy-duty truck.
-It is imposed on top of the nearly $40,000 in recent federal emissions and fuel-economy mandates, which already make it harder for small businesses to afford a new truck.
+The FET on heavy-duty trucks was first imposed in 1917 to help pay for World War I. The 12% FET is the highest excise tax on a percentage basis that Congress levies on a product, often adding as much as $22,000 to the price of a new heavy-duty truck.
+The tax is imposed on top of the nearly $40,000 in recent federal emissions and fuel-economy mandates, which already make it harder for small businesses to afford a new truck.

-The FET has been the most inconsistent source of revenue to the Highway Trust Fund (HTF) over the past 20 years.
+Additionally, the FET has been the most inconsistent source of revenue to the Highway Trust Fund (HTF) over the past 20 years.
 Because FET revenue is dependent on volatile annual truck sales, the tax has contributed to the overall instability of the HTF.
-To establish long-term stability for the HTF, the FET should be replaced with a more consistent revenue source.
+To establish long-term stability for the HTF, the 12% FET should be replaced with a more consistent revenue source.
 The Modernize the Truck Fleet coalition is working to identify viable funding options to replace this burdensome tax with a more consistent and equitable revenue mechanism to modernize and fund the HTF.

 Repealing the FET would spur new truck sales and protect the 1.3 million U.S. manufacturing, supplier, dealership and heavy-duty trucking and trailer related jobs.
-Modernize the Truck Fleet, a large coalition of industry groups and state associations, backs FET repeal because it would support American workers in manufacturing and sales and drive the adoption of advanced technology trucks.
+Modernize the Truck Fleet, a coalition of industry groups and state associations, backs FET repeal because it would support American workers in manufacturing and sales and drive the adoption of advanced technology trucks.